openSUSE/openSUSE-release-process/GA.md

 make sure all pages for current Leap release (15.X) are in good shape and the links between pages work

-#### [functional][u] disable iso download in openQA

-smartypants go to openQA to download the final iso.
-Needs to be disable to avoid overloading the server.

-Either by removing permission from the files or apache access rules.

 #### update roadmap

 mark milestone as released in https://en.opensuse.org/openSUSE:Roadmap